brunopinheirofreitas/Java/Alura/Java_Core.md

 46. Test Data Builders are classes that construct the data that you must have to evaluate your class through test classes.
 47. Low dependecy is when you have classes and methods that can work independently, despeite the fact that your code will have a strong depedence for other classes, those other class has implemented methods and attributes that can work separetadly and any changes on those methods or attributes might not make any differece in your code.
 48. When handling tests, it's possible to wait for an exception by doing @Test(expected=RuntimeException.class).
+49. ENUM is an object that receives a specific value predfined.
+50. @Deprecated means somethins is old/not to be used.
 ---

 **Java Types and operators**